redhat-cop/container-pipelines/blue-green-spring/README.md

 # A Sample OpenShift Pipeline for Blue Green deployments

 This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in a Blue/Green deployment in the OpenShift Container Platform.
-The pipleine will create two instances of the applicaiton in the Production namespace.
+The pipleine will create two instances of the application in the Production namespace.
 There will be three routes in the namespace; a blue, green and blue-green route.
 The blue-green route will switch to the latest deployment when the pipeline completes.
 This allows for tesing of the new deployment prior to switching live traffic.
-Also, the previous deployment can be used to compmare the previous deployment.
+Also, the previous deployment can be used to compare the previous deployment.

 This sample demonstrates the following capabilities: